401 Kingston Road, Pickering, Ontario, L1V 1A3, Canada

 We are looking for families / students who are committed to Montessori's belief that children have different learning styles and that our goal of having each child reach their potential in each area of development and curriculum is important.
 Montessori offers a whole person approach to education which needs to be respected by all involved parties.

-The ideal candidate for a Calgary French & International School (CFIS) education is a student who would thrive in a high-energy, positive environment with opportunity and involvement in academic pursuits, music, fine and dramatic arts, and physical education.
-Self and mutual respect, strong character and a family emphasis upon volunteerism and a commitment to education are all important characteristics in a CFIS student.
+Families that find CFIS to be a good fit are committed to multilingual education enriched with global thinking, and enjoy being part of and contributing to our diverse school community.
+The ideal candidate for a CFIS is a student who is a curious and engaged learner and thrives in a diverse community.
+Self and mutual respect, strong character and a family emphasis on volunteerism and a commitment to education are all important characteristics in a CFIS student.

 We meet with prospective parents to ensure that they have read through our admissions package and that Montessori's philosophies and theories are in line with their educational plan.
 We arrange some on site visits, as needed, to further ensure that parents are aware of how the classrooms work and the expectations of the school.